Asymptotics for aggregated interdependent multivariate subexponential claims with general investment returns: Introduction

 The rest of this paper is organized as follows.
 In Section 3, we give three theorems, together with some corollaries, that establish the relation \eqref{eq.CCKP.1.3} with $T<\infty$ or $T=\infty$ under the assumptions that distribution $F$ belongs to multivariate subexponential class, the vectors $\{{\bf X}^{(i)}\,,\;i \in \bbn\}$ satisfy a weak dependence condition, and the $\{\xi(t)\,,\;t\geq 0\}$ is a general stochastic process.
 In Section 4, we provide the proofs of the main results, together with the corresponding auxiliary lemmas.
-Section 5 gives some applications to the ruin probability; the results show that the ruin probability is asymptotically equivalent to the entrance probability of the aggregate claim vector in some rare set $A$.